 The Eastern Sierra Transit Authority (ESTA) is the primary public transportation provider for Inyo County.
-ESTA operates throughout the County with a fleet of vehicles, all of which are now accessible for elderly and for persons with disabilities, affecting full ADA compliance.
+ESTA operates throughout the County with a fleet of vehicles, all of which are accessible for the elderly and for persons with disabilities.
 Operating funds for ESTA are derived from a combination of fare box revenues, State Transit Assistance Funds (STA), Local Transportation Funds (LTF) and Federal Transit Administration Section 5311 monies from various jurisdictions including Inyo County, Mono County, the City of Bishop, and the Town of Mammoth Lakes.
 ESTA was known as Inyo-Mono Transit until these governmental entities entered into a Joint Powers Agreement (JPA) to administer and operate the public transportation service.
 The JPA took effect July 1, 2007.
-The ICLTC is supporting the implementation of the ESTA Short-Range Transit Plan.
+The ICLTC continues to support the implementation of the ESTA Short-Range Transit Plan.